cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 ## Practice continuous security

-- Use a valid government email to create your account and for two-factor authentication (2FA).
+- Use a valid individual government email to create your account and for two-factor authentication (2FA).
 - Do not share your password with anyone or store it where others could find it.
 If someone else needs access to a form, [contact us](/en/support).
 - Report any security breach or vulnerability using the steps outlined in our [Security notice](https://digital.canada.ca/security-notice/).